stackbit-projects/miabuyshouses-bf6a2/content/pages/index.md

   - type: hero_section
     title: 'Hi, I’m Mia and I buy houses AS-IS at EASE.'
     subtitle: >-
-      I buy houses in any condition, it doesn't matter if its newer, or if it's over 100 years old
+      I buy houses in any condition, it doesn't matter if your home is newer, or if it's over 100 years old
     actions:
       - label: Contact Me
         url: /contact